A topic from the subject of Experimentation in Chemistry.

 Conclusion:

-The experiment demonstrates that temperature is a variable that can affect the rate of a chemical reaction.
-The higher the temperature, the faster the reaction will occur.
+The experiment demonstrates that temperature is a variable that affects the rate of a chemical reaction.
+Analyze your data and state whether the hypothesis (higher temperature = faster reaction) was supported.
+Discuss possible sources of error.

 Significance: